SparkPost/support-docs/support/my-account-and-profile/scim.md

         - Description: admin, reporting, templates, or developer
     - Click "Save Attribute".
 1. In the "To Okta" section, delete all attribute mappings except "First name", "Last name", and "Primary email".
+1. In the "To Okta" section, next to "Imported user is an exact match to Okta user if", select "Email matches".